Fast construction on a restricted budget: Introduction

-\end{mainthm} The constant $o_k$ in \cref{thm:mindeg:hit} is explicit and computable (see \cref{sec:ok}).
-We believe that at the hitting time $\tau_k$, that constant is optimal (see \cref{conj:mindeg}).
-However, if we allow the time to be only asymptotically optimal, then an asymptotically optimal budget suffices. \begin{mainthm}[Minimum degree] Let $k$ be a positive integer and let $\eps>0$.
+\end{mainthm} For $k=1$, as we mentioned in the introduction, a sufficient and necessary budget for connectivity at the hitting time is $n-1$.
+For $k=2$, \cref{thm:ham:hit} below implies that a budget of $O(n)$ suffices for $2$-connectivity at the hitting time for minimum degree $2$.
+The constant $\co_k$ in \cref{thm:mindeg:hit} is explicit and computable (see \cref{eq:ok} in \cref{sec:ok}; the first three values in the sequence $\co_k$ are $\frac{3}{4}$, $\frac{11}{8}$ and $\frac{63}{32}$), and is roughly $k/2$ when $k$ is large (see \cref{cor:ok:size}).
+We believe that at the hitting time $\tau_k$, that constant is optimal (see \cref{conj:mindeg} and the discussion following it).
+However, if we allow the time to be optimal only asymptotically, then an asymptotically optimal budget suffices. \begin{mainthm}[Minimum degree] Let $k$ be a positive integer and let $\eps>0$.
 If $t\ge(1+\eps)n\log{n}/2$ and $b\ge (1+\eps)kn/2$ then there exists a $(t,b)$-strategy $B$ of Builder such that

 \end{mainthm}